JackOgaja/eTIOBench/README.md

 The Tiered Storage I/O Benchmark Suite is designed to characterize and analyze the performance of complex storage infrastructures across multiple tiers.
 It provides safety-first benchmarking with real-time monitoring, sophisticated analysis, and rich visualization capabilities.

-Unlike traditional benchmarking tools that focus solely on raw performance numbers, this suite emphasizes safety, comprehensive analysis, and actionable insights—helping you understand not just how fast your storage is, but *why* it performs the way it does and how it affects production workloads.
+Unlike traditional benchmarking tools that focus solely on raw performance numbers, this suite emphasizes safety, comprehensive analysis, and actionable **PERFORMANCE** insights—helping you understand not just how fast your storage is, but *why* it performs the way it does and how it affects production workloads.
+This suite also provides modules which can be integrated into monitoring systems and opportunity for intelligent job scheduling for performance improvement.

 ## Key Features